spyder-ide/spyder/doc/editor.rst

 .. image:: images/editor3.png

-How to define a code block
+How to define a code cell
 --------------------------

-A "code block" is a concept similar to MATLAB's "cell" (except that there is no "cell mode" in Spyder), i.e. a block of lines to be executed at once in the current interpreter (Python or IPython).
-Every script may be divided in as many blocks as needed.
+A "code cell" is a concept similar to MATLAB's "cell" (except that there is no "cell mode" in Spyder), i.e. a block of lines to be executed at once in the current interpreter (Python or IPython).
+Every script may be divided in as many cells as needed.

-Blocks are separated by lines starting with:
+Cells are separated by lines starting with:

-* `#%%` (standard block separator)
+* `#%%` (standard cell separator)
-* `# %%` (standard block separator, when file has been edited with Eclipse)
+* `# %%` (standard cell separator, when file has been edited with Eclipse)
 * `# <codecell>` (IPython notebook cell separator)